Songs for Young Lovers

 Songs for Young Lovers is the seventh studio album by Frank Sinatra and his first on Capitol Records.
-It was issued as an 8-song, 10" album (Capitol H-488) and as a 45rpm EP set, but it was the first Sinatra "album" not to have a 78rpm multi-disc-album release.
+It was issued as an 8-song, 10" album (Capitol H-488) and as a 45 rpm EP set, but it was the first Sinatra "album" not to have a 78 rpm multi-disc-album release.
 In 2002, it was one of 50 recordings chosen that year by the Library of Congress to be added to the National Recording Registry.